 DR LYDIA MAKAROFF

-Dr Lydia Makaroff is the CEO of Fight Bladder Cancer and Vice President of the World Bladder Cancer Patient Coalition.
+Dr Lydia Makaroff is the CEO of Fight Bladder Cancer and President of the World Bladder Cancer Patient Coalition.
 Prior to her current roles, she was the Executive Director at the European Cancer Patient Coalition.
 Lydia holds a PhD in immunology and a Masters’ degree in Public Health.
-She has worked across many different sectors in health: in academia, the pharmaceutical industry, and the non-profit sector.
-She previously conducted medical research at the Australian National University; worked as a senior post-doctoral fellow at the University of Washington; and for the International Diabetes Federation as their Epidemiology and Public Health Manager.
+She has worked in academia, the pharmaceutical industry, and the non-profit sector.
+She previously conducted medical research at the Australian National University; worked as a post-doctoral fellow at the University of Washington; and for the International Diabetes Federation as their Epidemiology and Public Health Manager.
 When she's not with her family, friends, or cats, Lydia likes to cycle through green spaces with her loved ones, and read a book with a cat on her lap.

 Support Services Manager (part-time) and bladder cancer patient